1MrSharma/Major_Project/Main/Main/Comments.md

 Use getr and setr-..(Like want to have the value of a HANDLE separetely.)
 All the methods that can be added in the code.
-Ques : Do I need to use Two attributes in the code (i.e)  m_dwDesiredAccess, m_dwShareMode m_dwDesiredAccess
+Ques : Do I need to use Two attributes in the code (i.e)  m_dwDesiredAccess, m_dwShareMode
+Ans: I only need declarationin the create file functions so that it can accept read write or both operations. m_dwDesiredAccess
+What to pass in the settr in main  so that it will close the handle.